 We saw no sharks, but some of the biggest barracuda ever.

 You can also find healthy soft and hard corals, including a great deal of Elkhorn Coral around the island.
 Although it seems that purple sea fan health is threatened around the island.

 3. Turtles and Rays Everywhere

-If you snorkel at dusk or dawn, at nearly every location you have a good chance of swimming with turtles and rays.
+If you do your St John snorkeling at dusk or dawn, at nearly every location you have a good chance of swimming with turtles and rays.
 That is always a treat.

 4. Interesting Underwater Topography

-We are particularly fond of snorkel areas that have cool features to explore, like walls, caves, big boulders and other interesting underwater landscape features.
-And St John has numerous locations that got us really excited because of the cool topography.
+We are particularly fond of snorkel areas that have cool features to explore, like walls, caves, big boulders, and other interesting underwater landscape features.
+And there are numerous St John snorkeling locations that got us really excited because of the cool topography.

 As you can see in the St John snorkeling map below, the snorkel locations are spread out all over the island.